bwinterling/cafe_well_cli/README.md

 CLI is to make entering your acheivements simple, so you don't leave cash on the table.

-Before you can use this gem, be sure to create an account at [www.cafewell.com](http://www.cafewell.com/ "CafeWell")
+Before you can use this gem, be sure to create an account at [www.cafewell.com](http://www.cafewell.com/ "CafeWell") and sign up for the various campaigns.
+If you haven't joined the campaigns, this CLI will not work.
+Sad face.

 ## Installation